abichat/harvestacexchange/README.md

 library(harvestacexchange)
 ```

-The first time you use **harvestacexchange** in a project, you need to
+When you install **harvestacexchange**, you need to install the JS
-install the JS dependencies.
+dependencies once.

 ``` r
 install_js_dep()